rayneonwnkm-cybersec/portfolio/projects/01-metasploitable-unrealircd-lab/README.md

 The scan identified several vulnerabilities, including a **critical UnrealIRCd vulnerability**.

-The UnrealIRCd finding was selected for further investigation and controlled exploitation in the lab.
+The UnrealIRCd finding was selected for further investigation.

 ### Nessus Finding